 As soon as possible.

 Within 3 weeks of when their applications are complete and submitted.
-Upon camper acceptance of aid and/or work exchange assignment this information will be updated and shared with the registrar, who will then update the camper’s invoice to reflect the financial aid and/or work exchange compensation.
+Upon camper acceptance of aid and/or work exchange assignment this information will be updated, and shared with the registrar.